Intro

 Student Support Fund

 UWL has a fund to support Home students with non-repayable grants where unforeseen circumstances have affected your studies.
-You can download and save the SSF Guidance Notes and Application Form (below) to your computer, or complete the application fully online.
+You can download and save the SSF guidance notes and application form after logging into the UWL Portal (see below) or complete the application fully online.
 Ensure that you meet the eligibility criteria before applying.

 Scholarships and bursaries